internetguru/flow/omgf.1.rst

     mkdir a
     cd a
-    omgf --init
+    omgf --init --yes

-There are now several branches and even a tag in your git repository.
+This creates a git repository with key branches and a tag.
 The default version number is ``0.0.0`` on all branches except for dev where it is ``0.1.0``.
+The --yes option servers to skip prompting individual steps.

 2. Create and release a feature::